groovemonkey/project-based-kubernetes/projects/wordpress/Project-Instructions.md

     kubectl exec -it mysql-abcde -- bash    # replace mysql-abcde with the actual pod name

     # use the root password you created earlier (secrets/wp-mysql-secrets.yaml)
+    # use the following to decode your password if needed
+    # echo -n YOURBASE64PASSWORD | base64 -d
     mysql -u root -p

     # In your mysql shell: